jorisroovers/gitlint/README.md

 </a>

 ## Contributing
-All contributions are welcome and very much appreciated!
+All contributions are welcome and much appreciated!

-See [jorisroovers.github.io/gitlint/contributing](https://jorisroovers.github.io/gitlint/contributing) for details on how to get started - it's easy!
+See [jorisroovers.github.io/gitlint/contributing](https://jorisroovers.github.io/gitlint/contributing) for details on how to get started.

 We maintain a [loose project plan on Github Projects](https://github.com/users/jorisroovers/projects/1/views/1).